So you got a puppy… but your other pets are not real enthusiastic about it.

 Want Chomper to leave the cat alone?
 Don’t give him access to the cat.

-The best way to tire your puppy is to make him think.
-You can play fetch all you want, but nothing tires a dog out faster than putting his brain to work.
+The best place to start?
+Pick activities that make him think.
+Forget fetch – nothing tires a dog out more effectively than putting their brains to work.
 This is true of all dogs, but especially young puppies.

 The thing is, if you want your pup to grow up to become the most well-mannered, stable adult he can be, he needs lots of socialization and training.
 So you should be putting his brain to work anyway.

 How to wear out (and develop!) your puppy’s brain

 Teach him some tricks and important obedience cues like sit or the recall.